-By: Trevor Thrasher, Senior Instructor
+By: Trevor Thrasher, Director of Training

 Everything starts with awareness.
 Keep your head up and out of your phone.
 The first thing criminals or predators look for is potential victims who are unaware and easily surprised.
 Watch animals in the wild — they take turns keeping their head up when grazing.
 Don’t be a media grazer.
 Check your phone when you have a bubble of safety, not when walking down a dark alley.
 It really can wait.